Tanilba Bay

 How does the suburb of Tanilba Bay compare to regional household patterns?

 Compared to Rest of NSW, the suburb of Tanilba Bay shows distinct household patterns.
-The prevalence of shared households suggests a younger demographic or affordability considerations.
+This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?